People brave winter storm for state title games and more

 WICHITA, Kan.
-(KSNW) — Wichita saw it’s first snow of the year and it did not disappoint.
-Many people decided to brave the weather for several reasons, including high school football championships across Kansas.
+(KSNW) — Many people decided to brave the winter weather for high school football championships across Kansas.
+Some games were played early because of the snow.

 For Pat and Marty, they would not miss the 3A state title game, but they had other interest, than just the game.